AllStarLink/ASL3-Manual/docs/install/debian/deb-appliance.md

 # Debian Appliance

 !!! info "Debian 13 Only"
-    An ASL Appliance can be added to a *Debian 13 installations only*.
+    An ASL Appliance can only be added to Debian 13 installations.

 If you install the following packages, you’ll have everything you need to use the “appliance” configuration.